viacheslav-dev-1/tieder/README.md

 npm i a-simple-store
 ```
 <h3>Description</h3>
-This library covers a functionality of general store.
-It means that in one place object state is changed, in another this changing is tracked by subscription.
+This library covers a general store functionality.
+It means that in one place object state is changed, in another - this changing is tracked by subscription.
 There are 5 main methods you can use to effectively manage the object state:

 <h4>1.
 Mut</h4>